-To improve converter efficiency in loads lower than critical, the switch-over to variable frequency hysteretic operation with diode emulation is implemented into the PWM scheme.
+To improve converter efficiency at loads lower than critical, the switch-over to variable frequency hysteretic operation with diode emulation is implemented into the PWM scheme.
 The switch-over is provided automatically by the mode control circuit that constantly monitors the inductor current and alters the way the PWM signal is generated.

 The voltage across the synchronous MOSFET at the moment of time just before the upper-MOSFET turns on is monitored for purposes of mode change.
-When the converter operates in currents higher than critical, this voltage is always positive as shown in Figure 3 and 4.
-In currents lower than critical, the voltage is always negative.
+When the converter operates at currents higher than critical, this voltage is always negative.
+In currents lower than critical, the voltage is always positive.
 The mode control circuit uses a sign of voltage across the synchronous devices to determine if the load current is higher or lower than the critical value.

-To prevent chatter between operating modes, the circuit looks for eight sequential matching sign signals before it makes its decision to perform a mode change.
+To prevent chatter between operating modes, the circuit looks for eight contiguous signals of the same polarity before it makes the decision to perform a mode change.
 The same algorithm is true for both CCM-hysteretic and hysteretic-CCM transitions.